-Section Comment Suggested Response

-currently offered by ISPs in

-Rhode Island are advertised to

-provide download speeds of 100

-Mbps or more.
-Although ISPs

-offer service plans with

-advertised upload speeds below

-20 Mbps, ISPs can challenge the

-reclassification as described in

-the IPV1.

-1.4 Provide definitions for Eligible The Corporation adopted NTIA's

-Challengers, namely CAIs and non-profits recommended for Eligible
+Response: The Corporation adopted NTIA's recommended for Eligible Challengers.

-Challengers.

-1.4 Change 200/20 test to 400 / 20 to verify The Corporation has studied

-claimed FWA/"5G at home" coverage this recommendation but could

-speeds on FCC maps.
-We recommend not determine a compelling

-doubling the threshold to 400 (market rationale for adopting.

-share of at least roughly 43% of the BSLs

-in the census block group), to be in

-alignment with the download challenge

-process market share (45%).
-That would

-mean with "at least 20 percent have

-Qualifying Subscriptions has at least" 80

-customers "with qualifying service, or just

-over" eight (8) "percent of the BSLs in a

-census block group."

-1.4 More robust standards for operational 100 ms is the standard set by

-availability are needed.
-Latency NTIA.
-The Corporation is not

-requirement of <100 ms is easily permitted to modify this

-achievable by all technologies except definition.

-high-earth satellite.
+Summary of Comment(s): Change 200/20 test to 400 / 20 to verify claimed FWA/"5G at home" coverage speeds on FCC maps.
+We recommend doubling the threshold to 400 (market share of at least roughly 43% of the BSLs in the census block group), to be in alignment with the download challenge process market share (45%).
+That would mean with "at least 20 percent have Qualifying Subscriptions has at least" 80 customers "with qualifying service, or just over" eight (8) "percent of the BSLs in a census block group."